 Inventors – would you like to try to patent an idea?
 If so, you may want to learn more about obtaining invention patent referrals through InventHelp®.

-For clients who want to know how to patent an invention idea, InventHelp can refer them to a licensed patent attorney or agent to provide a preliminary US patent search and opinion.
+For clients who want to know how to patent an invention idea, InventHelp can refer them to an independent licensed patent attorney to provide a preliminary patent search and opinion.
 Based on the opinion, the attorney may then help prepare and file a US patent application for the idea with the US Patent and Trademark Office.
 You can request these referrals in conjunction with InventHelp's invention submission services.